 Insurance firms offer the luxury of a cutting down the level of claims that HRs have to handle by a large extent.
 The company will still be required to submit claims to the insurance company in the event that the employee visits a clinic that does not fall under the panel partnered with the insurance company.
 This frees up time for HRs, allowing them to devote more attention to other matters at hand.

-To clarify, the claims for a two-days MC due to the common cold would pale in comparison to the claims paid out for a hospitalisation incident.
-As such, the premium paid to cover in-patient claims will be drastically higher than the premium paid to cover out-patient claims.
+To clarify, the claims for a two-day MC due to the common cold would pale in comparison to the claims paid out for a hospitalisation incident.
+As such, the premium paid to cover inpatient claims will be drastically higher than the premium paid to cover outpatient claims.

-In summary, companies are usually unable to purchase out-patient plans without first purchasing an in-patient plan, which overlaps with MediShield.
+Simply put, companies are usually unable to purchase outpatient plans without first purchasing an inpatient plan, which overlaps with the coverage provided by MediShield.

 Let us first look at the issue of negotiating premium rates.
-Assume Company A has a head count of 50 employees while Company B has 2000 staff, an insurance company will be more willing to allow Company B to negotiate regarding the level of premium that they pay because of its sheer head count.
-Meanwhile, company A’s small employee size limits its power to negotiate premium prices.
+Assume Company A has a headcount of 50 employees while Company B has 2000 employees.
+An insurance company will be more willing to allow Company B to negotiate the level of premiums they would pay because of their larger size.
+Meanwhile, company A’s smaller employee size limits its power to negotiate premium prices.

 The insurance policies bought covers the companies for a year before the insurance company reviews the level of claims made and provides the company with a new quotation when the renewal date is near.
 There can only be two possibilities- either the insurance company finds the level of claims to be acceptable or they find that the level of claims is too high and they are not profiting as much.
 We will address both of these situations.

-The second situation - where the insurance company finds the level of claims to be too high.
-As such, they will undoubtedly increase the level of premium paid come the renewal period.
-When the time comes to renew the policy again the coming year, if the level of claims are acceptable it will bring us back to the first situation.
+The second situation: the insurance company finds the level of claims to be too high.
+As such, they will undoubtedly increase the level of premium paid during the renewal period.
+When the time comes to renew the policy again the coming year, if the level of claims are acceptable, it will bring us back to the first situation.
 Otherwise, the premium paid will be loaded (increased) again.

-Overall, not only will the company be ‘overpaying’, but they face the risk of the premium increasing which will call for the company to re-allocate the budget and reduce the funds available for other areas.
+Overall, not only will the company be ‘overpaying’, but they also face the risk of their premiums increasing, which will call for the company to re-allocate their budgets and reduce the funds available for other areas.

-As the insurance company is in charge of the claims and do not provide any real-time updates, HRs will be not able to accurately track the usage of the medical benefits nor monitor any trends.
+As the insurance company is in charge of the claims and do not provide any real-time updates, HR will be not able to accurately track the usage of the medical benefits or monitor any trends in activity.